Palliative Care Certificate

-Palliative care, as the World Health Organization defines it, is “an approach that improves the quality of life of patients and their families facing the problems associated with life-threatening illness, through the prevention and relief of suffering by means of early identification and impeccable assessment and treatment of pain and other problems, physical, psychosocial and spiritual.”
+As defined by the World Health Organization, palliative care is, “an approach that improves the quality of life of patients and their families facing the problems associated with life-threatening illness, through the prevention and relief of suffering by means of early identification and impeccable assessment and treatment of pain and other problems, physical, psychosocial and spiritual.”
 Palliative care is a perfect match with nursing and other disciplines that deal with persons and populations with advanced serious illness and includes careful, holistic assessment of patients’ symptoms and their response to illness and treatments.

 We are among a small number of nursing schools in the United States to offer the opportunity for specialization in palliative care.
 In our program, you will learn to work throughout the continuum of illness, addressing the physical, emotional, social, and spiritual needs of your patients while bolstering their autonomy and access to information.
 This high-demand specialty is relevant for all types of nursing practice, including gerontology, oncology, pediatrics, home care, and mental health.